Anton Rubinstein: Teacher

 As a composition teacher, Rubinstein could inspire his students and was noted for his generosity in time and effort he spent working with them, even after a full day of administrative work.
 He could also be exacting and expected as much from them as he gave to them.
 According to one of Tchaikovsky's fellow students, Alexandr Rubets, Rubinstein would sometimes begin class by reading some verses, then assign them to be set for either solo voice or chorus, depending on the student's preference.
 This assignment would be due the following day.
 At other times, he would expect students to improvise a minuet, a rondo, a polonaise or some other musical form.

 Rubinstein warned his students continually to guard against timidity, not to stop at a difficult place in a composition but to leave it and press ahead.
 He also encouraged them to write in sketches with indications of whatever form in which that piece would be written and to avoid composing at the piano.
-Notable students include pianists Josef Hofmann and Sandra Drouker.
+Notable students include pianists Leopold Winkler, Josef Hofmann, and Sandra Drouker.